 5 Figure Day is a website which claims to give you access to some new “traffic forwarding” technology that will allegedly see you building a profitable email list much faster than other ordinary methods.

-Thankfully you’ve landed in the right place to find out because I’ve took a look into it all & in this review I’ll be uncovering everything you need to know, including how it all works & whether or not it really lives up to it’s claims… 🙂
+Thankfully you’ve landed in the right place to find out because I’ve taken a look into it all & in this review, I’ll be uncovering everything you need to know, including how it all works & whether or not it really lives up to its claims…

 5 Figure Day is a program that’s been put together by a guy named Bryan Winters & it claims it can help you build a profitable email list faster than ever whilst also being able to make good money at the very same time.

 You’re led to believe that as a member you’ll be provided with a brand new website each month & that the website will “suck in” hungry leads & potential income up to 500% faster than an ordinary one.

 Bryan even claims that the technology can automate your monthly income…

 But as you’ll soon see when I explain how it all works things are not quite as great as they seem – in fact, to be honest the whole thing, in my opinion, is actually pretty much just a borderline pyramid scheme…